forestgrape/coronavirus/index.md

 #### Ressources/ Readings
 [in work]
-> Many concepts in this section are raw ideas and often not 1-1 in literature.
-A lot of illustrative papers provided observations, inspiration and sometimes similar ideas founding the ideas here.
+> Many concepts in this section are raw ideas and often not 1-1 in literature making.
+A lot of illustrative papers provided observations, inspiration and similar ideas founding the ideas here.

 * ##### Review Epdemiology, Genetic Recombination, and Pathogenesis of Coronaviruses; S Su, Y Bi, G Gao et al
     - Table 1: comparison of the infection caused by the HCoVs 229E, OC43, Sars-CoV, NL63, HKU1, MERS-CoV